gruns/blagoblag/content/drafts/intro-to-threat-modeling.rst

 the process of building better defenses.

 Core to the idea of a threat model is the idea that the things you need to protect yourself vary depending on what you're defending against.
-Therefore threat modeling forces you to be explicit about who you're going to defend *against*.
+Therefore, threat modeling forces you to be explicit about who you're going to defend *against*.
 This may sound obvious, however it's an extremely common trap to fall into trying to defend against everything, or to try defend against `"sexy"